ryanatkn/gro/README.md

 - [unbundled development](/src/docs/unbundled.md)
   for [Svelte](https://github.com/sveltejs/svelte) UIs
-  and integrated tools for Node servers and libraries (inspired by [Snowpack](https://github.com/pikapkg/snowpack) and backed by [esinstall](https://github.com/snowpackjs/snowpack/tree/main/esinstall))
+  and integrated tools for Node servers and libraries (inspired by [Snowpack](https://github.com/pikapkg/snowpack) and using its [esinstall](https://github.com/snowpackjs/snowpack/tree/main/esinstall))
-  - Gro supports SPAs on the frontend, but that functionality is now deprecated for [SvelteKit](https://github.com/sveltejs/kit) and [Vite](https://github.com/vitejs/vite), with long term plans to
+  - Gro supports SPAs on the frontend, but that functionality is now deprecated-ish for [SvelteKit](https://github.com/sveltejs/kit) and [Vite](https://github.com/vitejs/vite), with long term plans to
     [offer an alternative to Vite](https://github.com/feltcoop/gro/issues/106)